saltsthlm/protips/refactoring.md

    2. We can `createPersonFromUser` by just passing `user` that we create in the test.
    3. etc

-Before we dive deeper into the testing part, let's clean this code up some more and show the final part
+Before we dive deeper into the testing part, let's clean this code up some more and show the final state of the code:

 ```javascript
 const fetch = require('node-fetch');